WELCOME TO ALPHA N OMEGA DALMATIANS

 In other words, we give a puppy food upto only a few months old, around 12 to 16 weeks, then we goto a Low Purine ADULT Dalmatian Food.

-We like: Blue Seal Krunchies (Low Purine source, Corn) and Royal Canin Dalmatian Foods
+Blue Seal Krunchies (Low Purine source, Corn) and Royal Canin Dalmatian Foods

 Dalmatian Diet Needs: